browsermt/students/train-student/README.md

 	- Take the training script that you used for producing the student and add the following switches to the marian command: `--compress-bit 8 --compress-skip-bias`.
 Example is shown in https://github.com/browsermt/students/blob/master/train-student/finetune/run.me.finetune.example.sh.
 Finetuning is **really** fast.
 The model's quality is going to start going down after a few thousand mini-batches.
 Make sure you have frequent validations so that you don't miss the sweet spot!

-3. Compile the relevant marian branch: https://github.com/marian-nmt/marian-dev/tree/intgemm_reintegrated_computestats

-4. Decode a sample test set in order to get typical quantization values.
+3. Decode a sample test set in order to get typical quantization values.
 The relevant switch here is `--dump-quantmult`.
 A typical marian command would look like this:
 ```bash
 $MARIAN/marian-decoder \
             --relative-paths -m model-finetune.npz.best-bleu-detok.npz -v vocab.spm vocab.spm --dump-quantmult \